Using an 8K TV as a monitor

 As a minor concern, there may be some slight vertical screen tearing between the left and right halves of the display.

-2.3.2 Input Signal Plus
+2.3.3 Input Signal Plus

 To get 8K 60 Hz working, you need to go into TV menus and enable “Input Signal Plus”, “Enhanced HDMI”, or something similar.
 For some silly reason, this may be disabled by default, which will relegate you to only 4K or 30 Hz.
+As mentioned in the checkerboard effect section, also be sure to turn on Game Mode or variable refresh rate (VRR).

-2.3.3 Wake up bugs
+2.3.4 Wake up bugs

 Sometimes if your computer goes to sleep or turns the monitor off to save energy, when waking up the TV will not detect it.
 Worse, sometimes when waking up, the TV will revert to only 4K mode, and you’d have to go into the menus to toggle the “Input Signal Plus” setting to make it work properly again.
 This is pretty annoying but I just disabled turning off the monitor in my OS.

-2.3.4 Having another DisplayPort device
+2.3.5 Having another DisplayPort device

 When having another DisplayPort device plugged into your GPU, your computer may favor the DisplayPort device upon boot.
 This means that when booting up, the BIOS menu, bootloader, and such will get sent to the DisplayPort device instead of the HDMI device.

 This was annoying for me because I have a Valve Index VR headset which uses DisplayPort whereas the TV, using HDMI, is my main display.
-I had to unplug the Valve Index but if anyone knows any other methods then I would be interested to hear them.
+I had to unplug the Valve Index, but if anyone knows any other methods then I would be interested to hear them.

 2.4 Display types